mattermost/mattermost/doc/integrations/webhooks/Incoming-Webhooks.md

 ### Creating Integrations using Incoming Webhooks
 You can create a webhook integration to post into Mattermost channels and private groups using these steps:

-Note: Only your system administrator can enable incoming webhooks if they are currently disabled.
-If that's already done, skip to step 2.
+**Note: Incoming webhooks must be enabled.
+Only your Mattermost system administrator can enable incoming webhooks if they are currently disabled.**

 2. Create a Mattermost Incoming Webhook URL
  1. Login to your Mattermost team site and go to **Account Settings -> Integrations**